elastic/go-seccomp-bpf/cmd/seccomp-profiler/README.md

 2018/05/01 11:49:58 Found 93 unique syscalls
 ```

-This will write seccomp policy that whitelists the system calls found in the
+This will write a seccomp policy that allows the system calls found in the
 binary's object code.

 ```go